 The project supports the reintegration process of voluntary returnees (RA citizens, who have lived a minimum of one year in any country of EU and applied to Caritas office within one year after return) through providing assistance in economic stability (system of income generation) and social protection, helps returnees to gather the necessary information for their reintegration process, organises job fairs, provides accommodation, counselling, educational support.
-It also provides information on risks of illegal migration to potential migrants and preparation work before migration.93
+It also provides information on risks of illegal migration to potential migrants and preparation work before migration.
+In addition, a special Diaspora Mentor fund within Armenian Caritas structure, as well as the contact-developing outreaches with Diaspora representatives in European countries has been created to provide continuous coordinated economic development and migration management actions in Armenia.